How does the Ecoegg laundry egg work?

 Can the Ecoegg laundry egg be used in all temperature washes?

 The Ecoegg laundry egg will work great in washes up to 60 degrees Celsius.
 It will also work well in cold water washes.
 The Ecoegg laundry egg should not be used above 60 degrees Celsius as this will significantly shorten the life of the cleaning pellets.

 Can the Ecoegg laundry egg be left in for the whole wash cycle?

-Yes.
-However, the Ecoegg laundry egg should be removed for the drying cycle if your washing machine has one.
-If you do leave the Ecoegg laundry egg in the machine during the drying cycle, it will shorten the life of the pellets.
+If you do leave the Laundry Egg in the machine during the drying cycle, it will shorten the life of the pellets

 Do I need to dry the Ecoegg laundry egg between washes?